 Each NA shall declare and maintain (when necessary) the start date of operations in the “To-Be” operational mode in Common Domain.
 This information is critical for the operations during the Transitional Period of NCTS-P5 and AES-P1.

-This information will be declared by each NA and by updating the respective information in CS/MIS.
+This information will be declared by each NA and by updating the respective information in CS/MIS2.
 The information about start date of operations in the “To-Be” operational mode in Common Domain for NCTS-P5 and AES-P1will be disseminated to NAs via an interface with similar protocol to CS/RD2.

 Finally, an interface will also be established between CS/MIS2 and CS/RD2.